vivianeflowt/fargs-parser/README.md

 var sampleFunction = function () {

   // creates a new instance of the function parser and passes the
-  // function's argument object as a parameter
+  // function argument object as a parameter

   var fargs = FargsParser(arguments)

-  // to get the list of arguments we can use two methods
+  // to get the list of arguments we can use two methods and returns an array
-  //  methods:
   //    list        (simple argument list)
   //    typedList   (list with argument type)
-  // each method returns an array with the data of the
-  // arguments passed to the function

   console.table(fargs.list)
   console.table(fargs.typedList)